TIBCOSoftware/TCSTK-case-manager-app/docs/config/routeAccessControl.md

     }
   ]
 }
 ```

+**Notes**

-**Notes** that if a route or button is not mentioned, it will be available for all
+If a route or button is not mentioned, it will be available for all